jessamynsmith/flask-google-sheets/README.md

 Simple example of retrieving data from Google Sheets and displaying it in a Flask app.

-This repository is a fork of [flask-google-sheets](https://github.com/jessamynsmith/flask-google-sheets) by [jessamynsmith](https://github.com/jessamynsmith/)

 ## Setup

 Fork the project on github and git clone your fork, e.g.: